-It is imperative to approach your marine insurer on an immediate basis, in case your goods are damaged, destroyed or stolen during transit.
-The insurer will carefully check whether all safety measures were taken while transporting goods or not.
+The first step is to approach your marine insurer on an immediate basis in case of damage or theft of cargo goods during transit.
+The insurer checks whether adequate care was taken during transportation of the goods.
 This is done to ensure there is no illicit marine insurance claim.
-Also, you are required to inform the shipping company about the damages and receive a formal acknowledgment from both the shipping company and insurer.
-In the case of theft, an FIR copy should be submitted to the insurer along with other documents.
+Also, it is important to inform the shipping company about the damages.
+Also, it is best to receive a formal acknowledgement from both the shipping company and insurer.
+In the case of theft, an FIR copy needs to be submitted to the insurer along with other documents.

-Usually, a policyholder has a one-year time from the date of discharge of goods to lodge a claim, though this may vary from one insurer to the other.
-Once the claim is lodged, the insurer-appointed surveyor visits the site at which the cargo was damaged and submits a detailed report to the insurance company.
-If you are dealing with the insurance company via a broker, inform them immediately and seek their advice on how to present the case to the insurer.
+Usually, a policyholder has a one-year time window from the date of discharge of goods to lodging a claim.
+However, this time frame may vary from one insurer to the other as per the insurer’s regulations.
+After lodging the claim, the insurer-appointed surveyor visits the site of the damage of the cargo.
+Thereafter, the surveyor submits a detailed report to the insurance company on its findings.
+If you are dealing with the insurance company via a broker, inform them immediately.
+Also, seek their advice on how to present the case to the insurer.
 A good broker can add huge value to improve your chances of successfully lodging the claim.

 At the time of filing the claim, submit the invoice, and the packing list along with a marine certificate if your goods are qualified as import cargo.
-The insurer can also ask you to submit a copy of the monthly declaration of transit and a carrier’s consignment note when you file a marine insurance claim.
-In the situation where the goods have been completely or partially damaged, it is required to fill a damage, shortage, or non-delivery certificate.
+The insurer can also ask you to submit a copy of the monthly declaration of transit.
+Besides, submit a carrier’s consignment note when you file a marine insurance claim.
+In cases where the goods have been completely or partially damaged, you have to fill a damage, shortage, or non-delivery certificate.

 K.S Steels, a firm founded in 2013, exported a consignment of steel pipes.
-However, upon arrival of the cargo, the buyer rejected delivery, claiming that steel pipes were rusted and not as per the contractual requirements.
+However, after the arrival of the cargo, the buyer rejected delivery.
+The buyer claimed he received rusted steel pipes that were not as per the contractual requirements.
 As K.S Steel had bought marine insurance, the company approached the insurer for claim settlement, and the insurer appointed a surveyor to ascertain the damage.

 The surveyor found out that despite good packaging, the shipment of steel pipe had suffered exposure to salt water during transit.
-As goods were partially damaged, the insurer asked K.S Steels to submit a damage certificate along with a proof of dispatch.
+K.S Steels is asked by insurer to submit a damage certificate along with a proof of dispatch because the goods were partially damaged.
 After receiving and reviewing all documents, the insurer approved the claim settlement.
 As the claim amount was Rs 5 lakhs, K.S Steels also submitted their KYC documents.